KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception class for parser-specific exceptions from a WPF XAML parser.
 This exception is used in XAML API or WPF XAML parser operations from .NET Frameworká3.0 and .NET Frameworká3.5, or for specific use of the WPF XAML parser by calling System.Windows.Markup.XamlReader API.

-    throw [System.Windows.Markup.XamlParseException]::New("Represents the exception class for parser-specific exceptions from a WPF XAML parser.
-This exception is used in XAML API or WPF XAML parser operations from .NET Frameworká3.0 and .NET Frameworká3.5, or for specific use of the WPF XAML parser by calling System.Windows.Markup.XamlReader API.")
+    throw [System.Windows.Markup.XamlParseException]::New('Represents the exception class for parser-specific exceptions from a WPF XAML parser.
+This exception is used in XAML API or WPF XAML parser operations from .NET Frameworká3.0 and .NET Frameworká3.5, or for specific use of the WPF XAML parser by calling System.Windows.Markup.XamlReader API.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Markup.XamlParseException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Markup.XamlParseException.aspx)